CodingItWrong/user-modifiable-software/smalltalk/challenges.md

 (WB)

-There was also a marketing impact:
+Java capitalized on this with a marketing campaign:

 > At the same time Sun Microsystems’ massive marketing campaign for Java convinced enterprises that Java was the future for both web and standalone client applications.
-Even though Java never delivered on its client-side promises, the commercial Smalltalk vendors were unable to counter the Java hype cycle and development of new Smalltalk-based enterprise applications stopped.'
+Even though Java never delivered on its client-side promises, the commercial Smalltalk vendors were unable to counter the Java hype cycle and development of new Smalltalk-based enterprise applications stopped.

 (WB)

-Why wasn't there the same push from Smalltalk?
-I have a theory that a clue is found in something Adele Goldberg said about the founding of ParcPlace:
+Why wasn't there the same marketing push from Smalltalk?
+I think a clue is found in something Adele Goldberg said about the founding of ParcPlace:

 > Products are successful when there’s passion around the product, when you’ve done something that you’re interested in, you care about.
 To just say that somebody else should [support] it…I don’t think that is the message you want to give to the commercial sector.
 They want to know that the people who were the inventors cared about it.

-(Adele)
+(Goldberg)

-Goldberg gave this as a positive reason for the motivation of founding ParcPlace.
-But on the flip side, it's telling that Alan Kay wasn't involved in ParcPlace.
-Kay could probably be called the main theoretical driver of Smalltalk, but he wasn't involved in developing it commercially.
-So there was a split focus in the Smalltalk ecosystem.
+ParcPlace was founded by some of the creators of Smalltalk and this did demonstrate to the commercial sector that some of the inventors cared about it.
+But, tellingly, Alan Kay was missing.
+He didn't have an interest in developing Smalltalk commercially.
+And I think this split focus, plus the fact that the original motivation of the Smalltalk creators wasn't commercial, was apparent to the commercial sector.
+This is why Smalltalkers didn't push hyperbolic marketing the way Java did.

 In 1997 in describing Squeak Ingalls made a point about the hope for adaptability: